open-contracting/ocdskit/docs/cli/ocds.rst

 Optional transforms
 ~~~~~~~~~~~~~~~~~~~

 Some transforms are not run automatically, but only if set.
-The following transforms are included if they are listed in using the ``--transforms`` argument (as part of a comma-separated list) or if ``--all`` is passed.
+The following transforms are included if they are listed in using the ``--transforms`` argument (as part of a comma-separated list) or if ``--all-transforms`` is passed.

 * ``buyer_role``: updates the ``parties`` field with parties that have ``buyer`` in their ``roles``
 * ``description_tender``: populate the ``description`` field from ``tender.description`` if no other is available